Colleges and schools of North Carolina Agricultural and Technical State University: Joint School of Nanoscience and Nanoengineering

 Established in 2010, The Joint School of Nanoscience & Nanoengineering is an academic collaboration between North Carolina A&T and The University of North Carolina at Greensboro.
 The JSNN opened with 17 students in the doctoral program in nanoscience and 1 student in the professional master's program in nanoscience.
 According to the National Nanotechnology Initiative, The JSNN became one of fewer than 10 schools nationally to offer degree programs in nanotechnology, and is the only program created and operated collaboratively by two universities.
 In 2011, N.C.
 A&T received approval from the University of North Carolina Board of Governors for its Master of Science in Nanoengineering program, to be offered through the JSNN.
 In addition to the Masters of Science program, the university was approved to offer a doctoral program in Nanoengineering.

-As of 2012, the JSNN had an enrollment of 26 master's and doctoral students.
+As of Spring 2026, the JSNN had an enrollment of 2 post baccalaureate certificate, 9 master's and 85 doctoral students.